Maddie Susi, APCC

 Approach:

 I believe that healing happens through relationship—both with others and with ourselves.
 I offer a space that is collaborative and emotionally safe, where clients can reflect, feel, and experiment with new ways of being.
-I’m especially attuned to how trauma disrupts connection and how cultivating self-empathy, curiosity, and insight can create pathways toward greater freedom and wholeness.
+I’m especially attuned to how trauma disrupts connection and how cultivating self-empathy and curiosity can create pathways toward greater well-being.
 I don’t view symptoms as problems to fix, but as meaningful adaptations to life experiences.

 We are born in relationship, we are wounded in relationship, and we can be healed in relationship.